SimpleUpdates/ThemeHandbook/manual_testing.md

 - Does content jump around when [connection speed is throttled](https://css-tricks.com/throttling-the-network/)?
 - Are emails linked using `mailto:` and phone numbers linked using `tel:`?
 - Are small versions of large images served on mobile?
+- Does theme handle small, large, portrait, and landscape logos without distorting, inappropriately upscaling or downscaling, or serving inappropriately large versions of the logo?

 ## Testing in Multiple Browsers Using Browsersync